andymass/vim-matchup/README.md

 ### Detailed feature documentation

 What do we mean by open, close, mid?
-Here is a vim-script example:
+This depends on the specific file type and is configured through the variable `b:match_words`.
+Here are a couple examples:

+#### vim-script

 ```vim
 if l:x == 1